 SM: Because it is vague, whose world is it?
 Maybe it’s not believable, changing the whole world?
 Who is changing it, who is helping, who is likely financing it?
 Who is calling the cards?
 Changing it t what, to whose image?
 Who is inclined to campaign and change the law to support this plan?

 And whilst you are focusing on this, what would be the systemic repercussions of achieving your purpose?

 a) The brain doesn’t like a blank sheet.
 It finds it horrible, you have to plant the seeds of your story, so set the context, bring in evidence.

-Communicating your purpose is about clarity of intention, it is about timeliness, and audience.
+Communicating your purpose is about the clarity of intention, it is about timeliness and audience.
 It is about why your presence is relevant, how you fit, now and overtime.
-At some point you will have to explain how you serve, how you create change, which tools you use.
+At some point, you will have to explain how you serve, how you create change, which tools you use.
 Immediately after this statement, you should be able to bring about evidence, traction, and arguments that support this statement.